TheInfamousToTo/plex-suggester/README.md

 - `PLEX_TOKEN`: Your Plex authentication token - **Optional** (can be set via web interface)
 - `PLEX_LIBRARY`: Default Plex library to suggest from (default: "Movies")
 - `JWT_SECRET_KEY`: Secret key for JWT token signing (default provided, change in production)
+- `BACKEND_API_URL`: URL for the plex-backend service for movie match functionality (default: "https://plex-like.satrawi.cc")

 **Note:** When `PLEX_TOKEN` is provided as an environment variable, the app will use it directly and skip the web-based authentication prompt.
-The app will still obtain JWT tokens for external API integrations (like like/dislike/watch functionality) as needed.
+The app will still obtain JWT tokens for external API integrations (like like/dislike/watch functionality and movie matching) as needed.

 ## Usage